Apostille USA

 1. Research: Look for reputable apostille service providers that offer expedited processing.

-2. Contact: Reach out to the service provider and inquire about their expedited service options.
+2. Contact: Contact the service provider and inquire about their expedited service options.
+Some providers offer expedited apostille services, including same day options for urgent needs such as overnight or same-day pickup.

 3. Submit Documents: Provide the necessary documents, such as your FBI background check, to the service provider.